kavyahuja/cs1302-ce29/README.md

    11. the linear functions?

 1. **QUESTION to answer in `Notes.md`:**
-   12. What do you think the instructors are tying to get you to see with all these plots?
+   xii.
+What do you think the instructors are tying to get you to see with all these plots?

 <hr/>